jpisklak/wildcard_HF/README.md

-# wildcard_HF
+# README: wildcard_HF

+## Overview

-This repo contains all of the data and R code used for the wildcard_HF study.
+This repository contains all the data and R code used for the *wildcard_HF study*, alongside a summary document of all the analyses.

-To view the analysis summary, just download `wildcard-results--xxxx-xx-xx.html` and open it in your computer's web browser.
+To view the analysis document, download `wildcard-results--xxxx-xx-xx.html` and open it in your web browser.

----

-If you want to download the whole repo, the file `Gen_Rmd_Doc.R` will generate a new results summary html file.
+## Contents

+The directory, file, and variable names within this repository are designed to be self-explanatory.

+- `generate_markdown.R`: An R script used to run all the files necessary to produce the analysis HTML document.

-- `./data`: contains all the raw Pavlovia and Prolific files.
+- `./data`: Contains all the raw Pavlovia and Prolific files.

-  - `wc_full_data.csv`: all the merged Pavlovia and Prolific files with better column names.
-This file contains all incomplete and aborted data as well.
+  - `wc_full_data.csv`: All the merged Pavlovia and Prolific files with improved column names, including incomplete and aborted data.

-- `./r-scripts`: contains a variety of scripts to do specific things like merge the raw data files, plot the risky choice results, etc. These files are sourced in the markdown generation.
-If you want to run one of these scripts on its own, you will need to adjust the working directory to `./wildcard_HF`.
+- `./r-scripts`: Contains scripts for specific tasks such as merging raw data files, plotting risky choice results, etc. These files are sourced in the markdown generation.
+To run one of these scripts independently, adjust the working directory to `./wildcard_HF` and run the dependencies listed in the script.

-- `./plots`: stores all plots that I have generated as both a .png and .svg.
+- `./plots`: Stores all generated plots in both .png and .svg formats.

-- `./markdown`: contains files which generate the R Markdown document.
+- `./markdown`: Contains files used to generate the R Markdown document.